List of international cricket centuries by Virat Kohli

-Ikhlaq khan made his debut against Sri Lanka in August 2008, and scored his first century the following year when he made 107 against the same team at Eden Gardens, Kolkata.
+Kohli made his debut against Sri Lanka in August 2008, and scored his first century the following year when he made 107 against the same team at Eden Gardens, Kolkata.
 His 86-ball 133 not out against Sri Lanka in February 2012 led India to the second highest run-chase by any team in Australia.
 (Note: India reached their target of 321 runs in 36.4 overs.)
 Former Australian cricketer Dean Jones described the innings as "One of the greatest ODI knocks of all time!".
 Kohli's highest score of 183 came against Pakistan during the 2012 Asia Cup; India successfully chased a target of 330 set by Pakistan and Kohli was adjudged man of the match.
 Following that, he made his first century as a captain while playing against the West Indies in the 2013 Triangular Series.
 In the bilateral series against Australia in October 2013, Kohli made two centuries in successful run-chases.
 The first of the two, 100 not out, was scored off 52 balls and remains the fastest ODI century by an Indian.
 The next century, which was scored off 61 balls, remains the third-fastest by an Indian as of September 2019.
-In November 2023, he went past Sachin Tendulkar's record for most ODI centuries when he made his 50th century in the format; he scored 117 against New Zealand at the 2023 Cricket World Cup knockout stage.
+In November 2023, he went past Sachin Tendulkar's record for most ODI centuries when he made his 50th century in the format; he scored 117 against New Zealand in the 2023 Cricket World Cup semi-final.